 - Front-Facing Cameras: Dual cameras

 Its looks like HMD is hoping to reduce the overall size of the device while maximizing the actual display size.
 Therefore, following in the footsteps of Apple's iPhone X, HMD will include a notch to house the dual front-facing cameras and speaker.

 While some rumors indicate a 5.7" display, based on the images below, it looks like the upcoming phone will be closer to 6" than 5.7" while having a smaller footprint.
-We expect an OLED panel to be used to match their current high-end offering of the Nokia 8 Sirocco.
+According to Vtechgraphy, the new Nokia device will indeed have 5.99" display.

 In addition to utilizing the notch to reduce the overall size of the device, Nokia will also include an in-display fingerprint scanner to keep the bezels small while retaining the fingerprint scanner in the front.
 Currently, there is only one phone on the market with this technology, the Vivo X20 Plus UD, a midrange device only available in China.